-Between 2011 and 2014, Russia used the veto four times against draft resolutions concerning the situation in Syria.
-The most recent of these vetoes was cast on May 22nd, 2014, and blocked a French draft resolution aiming to refer the situation in Syria to the International Criminal Court.
-The stated reason for the veto was that involving the ICC would not improve the situation, and that the referral could serve as a pretext for armed intervention to which Russia remains heavily opposed.
+Between 2011 and 2023, Russia used the veto eighteen times on draft resolutions concerning the situation in Syria.
+Among the actions stopped by the Russian veto, were condemnations and investigations of chemical weapons use, the establishment of a no-fly zone and extensions of a cross-border mechanism for humanitarian access to Syria.
+One of the vetoes was cast on May 22nd, 2014 and blocked a French draft resolution aiming to refer the situation in Syria to the International Criminal Court.
+The stated reason for the veto was that involving the ICC would not improve the situation, and that the referral could serve as a pretext for armed intervention to which Russia was heavily opposed.
 As this veto was not used to protect the sovereignty of the permanent member casting it, but rather that of another state, this is an example of what we consider an illegitimate veto.
-Russia remains a signatory to the Rome Statute (1998) establishing the ICC but has yet to ratify the treaty.
-Even so, Russia has previously voted for referrals to the ICC (resolutions 1593 (2005) and 1970 (2011)), suggesting that any concerns over the Court's intrusion into individual states sovereignty do not form a critical obstacle to ICC referrals in general.
+At the time of the veto, Russia was still a signatory to the Rome Statute (1998) establishing the ICC (although it has withdrawn its signature in 2016).
+Russia had previously voted in favor of referrals to the ICC (resolutions 1593 (2005) and 1970 (2011)), suggesting that concerns over the Court's intrusion into individual states sovereignty did not form a critical obstacle to ICC referrals in general.
 It is also worth noting that the veto was cast despite the fact that at the time of the draft resolution, the so-called Islamic State (IS) had already made advances into western Iraq, and the situation in Syria thus constituted a clear threat against international peace and security.
 In such circumstances the Security Council has an obligation to intervene in accordance with its mandate under the UN Charter.